ATran31/FlaskTemplater/README.md

                         Include a Flask configuration file template.
   -f, --include-forms   Include a Flask form template.
   -m, --include-models  Include a database model definition template.
+  -w, --overwrite       Allow project folder to be overwritten if it exists.
 ```
 #### Use as a module
 The `script_mode` argument is REQUIRED and must be set to `False` when using as a module.
 All other arguments are optional.
 If `project_folder` argument is not specified, the output directory the same directory as the script.